pyeventsourcing/eventsourcing/docs/topics/process.rst

-by default this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the the fastest concrete application infrastructure class in the library (much faster than in-memory SQLite).
+by default this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the fastest concrete application infrastructure class in the library (much faster than in-memory SQLite).
 It can be used when proper disk-based durability is not required, for example during system development.